esantiani/JavaScript_Project/README.txt

 	Carousel to rotate images - not Bootstrap
 	Accordions for FAQs

-Included the following JavaScripts in scripts.JavaScript
+Included the following JavaScript Functions in folder JavaScript Function/scripts.js
 	Feedback storage
 	Total Price Calculartor for dog Adoption
 	Email verification